AmericaCiny/WebScraping/README.md

 # 4. BeautifulSoup
 a Python library for parsing HTML and XML documents.
 It creates a parse tree from page source code that can be used to extract data easily and effectively.

+# 5. API
+Application Programming Interface, is a set of rules, protocols, and tools for building software and applications.
+We obtained access to web pages and sent data to websites using API with Python.